Living and working in Serbia

 Health care is mostly self-paid insurance for foreign employees, with high quality standards.
 There is also public healthcare but it usually involves longer waiting times

-What you need to know about living and working in Serbia
+What you need to know about working in Serbia

 Within the working culture there is a mix between traditional, respectful values and more collaborative, open communication.
 Relationships in the workplace are highly valued, with trust-building essential to business deals.
 Companies will often prioritise creating connections and a feeling of reliability beforehand.
 This can include sharing meals, extensive conversations and multiple meetings.
 Regardless of it being written or verbal, an agreement is expected to be honoured fully.